danielportnov/uscis_chatbot/README.md

 ## Troubleshooting

 - If you get a "connection refused" error when running the chatbot, it is likely because Ollama is not running.
 Check that Ollama is running locally.
+- If you get an error about the pinecone API key, ensure that you have added the API key to the `.env` file.